 - 16. On 12 December 2014, RUSADA informed the Athlete that, based on the further expert review, it was proceeding with a disciplinary case against him based on the atypical profile in his ABP, and gave the Athlete an opportunity to provide an explanation in that respect. - 17.
-On 13 January 2015, the Athlete replied that, as he was unable to scientifically rebut the experts' conclusions, he admitted the charges brought against him and asked for the hearing to be conducted in his absence. - 18.
+On 12 January 2015, the Athlete replied that, as he was unable to scientifically rebut the experts' conclusions, he admitted the charges brought against him and asked for the hearing to be conducted in his absence. - 18.
 On 20 January 2015, the Disciplinary Anti-Doping Committee of RUSADA (the "Anti-Doping Committee") held a hearing in the Athlete's absence.
 The IAAF was not a party to the RUSADA proceedings and was not asked to participate in the proceedings. - 19.
-On 20 January 2015, the Anti-Doping Committee issued the decision No. 2/2015 (the "Decision"), which, in its unchallenged English translation, reads as follows: - "1) The Athlete SERGEY KIRDYAPKIN is found guilty of anti-doping rule violation (Art 32.2. (b) of the IAAF Anti-Doping Rules which were in force on the date of anti-doping rule violation); - 2) The Athlete SERGEY KIRDYAPKIN is declared ineligible for a period of 3 (three) years and 2 (two) months commencing from 15 October 2012 according to the Art 40.6 of the LAAF Anti-Doping Rules which were in force on the date of anti-doping rule violation. - 3) Pursuant to the Art 40.9 of the LAAF Anti-Doping Rules which are in force from 1 January 2015 and taking into account fairness and proportionality the competitive results of the Athlete SERGEY KIRDYAPKIN are declared disqualified within the following periods: - 20 July 2009 20 September 2009; - 29 June 2010 29 August 2010; - 17 December 2011 11 June 2012".
+On 20 January 2015, the Anti-Doping Committee issued the decision No. 6/2015 (the "Decision"), which, in its unchallenged English translation, reads as follows: - "1) The Athlete VLADIMIR KANAIKIN is found guilty of anti-doping rule violation (Art 32.2. (b) of the LAAF Anti-Doping Rules which were in force on the date of anti-doping rule violation): - 2) The Athlete VLADIMIR KANAIKIN is declared ineligible for life according to the Art 40.7 of the IAAF Anti-Doping Rules which were in force on the date of anti-doping rule violation. - 3) Pursuant to the Art 40.9 of the IAAF Anti-Doping Rules which are in force from 1 January 2015 and taking into account fairness and proportionality the competitive results of the Athlete VLADIMIR KANAIKIN are declared disqualified within the following periods: - 25 January 2011 25 March 2011 - 16 June 2011 27 September 2011". - 20.
+In the Decision, the Anti-Doping Committee found that the anti-doping rule violation described in Article 32.2(b) of the applicable version of the IAAF ADR ["Use or Attempted Use by an Athlete of a Prohibited Substance or a Prohibited Method"] had been committed, and sanctioned the Athlete with a period of ineligibility in the measure it found proper and proportionate for a second violation (since the Athlete had already received a first "reduced" sanction in 2005), starting from the date of the provisional suspension.
+With respect to the "selective"